njoguamos/laravel-plausible/README.md

 #PLAUSIBLE_BASE_URL= <-- (Optional) for self-hosted
 ```

-> *Note* If you are using a self-hosted version of plausible, ensure that you include `PLAUSIBLE_BASE_URL` to point to your custom domain.
+> *Note* If you are using a self-hosted version of plausible, ensure that you define `PLAUSIBLE_BASE_URL` to point to your custom domain.

 ## Usage